Early Childhood Education

-The early education course is designed for the college bound student with an interest in elementary education and early childhood education.
-Both areas cover development from birth through age eight.
+The Early Education course is designed for the college bound student with an interest in elementary education, childhood psychology, social work & speech and language pathology.
 Many of the students who complete this program elect the birth through second grade education program, which begins at Dutchess Community College and transfers for completion at SUNY New Paltz.
 Students should be academically capable, mature and motivated to achieve.
-The CTI Early Education course has articulation agreements for college credit with Dutchess Community College and SUNY Cobleskill upon successful completion of the course and matriculation at those colleges.
+The CTI Early Education course has articulation agreements for college credit with Dutchess Community College, SUNY Cobleskill, and Five Towns College upon successful completion of the course and matriculation at those colleges.

 Early Education